alexnastas/resume/index.md

 - Closely working with the development team to define the product strategy and adapt it to customer use-cases

+## Technology Partner Program Lead, Technical Marketing Expert at Nuage Networks (Nokia)
+_May 2016 – Jan 2020_

+Leading the Technology Partner Program at Nuage Networks.
+Responsible for technical integration projects with Nuage Networks partners that include writing and publishing technical content related to the solution features and integration into customer use-cases (white-papers, solution briefs, integration guides, etc.) and various cloud and network automation projects.
+My specific duties included:
+- Building Proof-of-Concept with a variety of cloud and networking solutions; collaborate with marketing team on external demonstrations
+- Deploying the Nuage Networks solution with partner products and major Operating Systems, hypervisors and cloud management systems.
+- Providing design recommendation to various sales groups
+- Performing live demonstrations to customers and tradeshow audiences
+- Developing prototype solutions to address new use-cases that include the Nuage Networks solution
+- Publishing relevant technical partner related documentation and raising awareness about joint value proposition with technology partners

 You can use the [editor on GitHub](https://github.com/alexnastas/resume/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.